Aluminum foil is highly versatile.

 I usually use parchment paper in my air fryer.
 It’s safe to use when baking, heating, or cooking.

-Best 8 Green Alternatives to Aluminium and Where to Buy Them
+Best Eco-Friendly alternatives to aluminum foil and Where to Buy Them

 Luckily for you, we did discover the best green substitutes for aluminum foil.